 Irritable bowel syndrome (IBS) is a very common, chronic gut disorder.
 It’s found throughout the world.
 It’s estimated that between 7-15% of people in Western countries suffer with the disorder, although it’s also thought to be significantly underreported.
 More women than men are affected.
 The abdominal bloating and pain commonly associated with IBS can be excruciating.
 This, together with other common symptoms, can make your life a misery.
 Yet we know that gut health is crucial for our health.
 All nutrients contained in food we consume are absorbed through the gut wall.
 Where IBS impedes nutrient absorption, our health is bound to suffer.
 At Advance Chiropractic & Acupuncture Clinic, Hertford, we strive hard to improve your gut health.
-Our acupuncture, dietary, nutritional, supplement and lifestyle support approaches are geared towards reducing your symptoms and optimising your gut function.
+Our acupuncture, Chinese herbs, dietary, nutritional, supplement and lifestyle support approaches are geared towards reducing your symptoms and optimising your gut function.
 Want to reduce pain, bloating and other symptoms?
 Call Advance Clinic and learn to enjoy mealtimes again.

 What Is Irritable Bowel Syndrome or IBS?